The Bennet Wardrobe Series

 And, that is where the Bennet Wardrobe comes in.
 Perhaps remaining on the original P&P timeline (which ends in 1811-12) would not be sufficient for the three young ladies to realize their mature futures…or for Thomas to finally take a stand on his daughters’ behalves (note…archaic use).
 Hence the Bennet Wardrobe…a remarkable device created by the great cabinetmaker, natural scientist, and contemporary of Isaac Newton…which can transport those of the Bennet genome into futures which will meet their needs (not desires).
 Of course, as with any good time machine/magical transport, as Lydia Bennet Wickham Fitzwilliam put it, “The Wardrobe has an unusual sense of humor.”

-The Series is currently projected as five main novels plus several novellas which enter the main plots…
+The Series is currently projected as six main novels plus several novellas which enter the main plots…

 Mary Bennet has spent her entire life fighting to be herself.
 If only she knew just what that was.
 For years she buried her nose in the musty musing of Fordyce’s Sermons to Young Women trying to be exceptional.
 She suffered under her mother’s withering criticism of her looks.
 She was tormented by both her older as well as her younger sisters.
 Her father ignored everything and did nothing to guide her or encourage her.

 Now, both Jane and Lizzy have married, and it is time for Miss Bennet to emerge from her cocoon.
 Soon, a young woman of deep faith and inquisitive mind appears.
 Yet, even as Mary Bennet rises from her troubled teenage years, she is challenged by her sudden and total love for a man who mysteriously appears on the night of a great calamity.
 And his secret grows out of a remarkable device—The Bennet Wardrobe!